executablebooks/cli/docs/content/layout.md

 (layout/sidebar)=
 ## Sidebar content

-Adding sidebar content allows you to provide contextual information that doesn't break up the flow of your main content.
+Adding sidebar elements allow you to provide contextual information that doesn't break up the flow of your main content.
 It is one of the main patterns recommended in the [Tufte style guide](https://edwardtufte.github.io/tufte-css/).

-There are two kinds of sidebar content supported in Jupyter Book, which we'll describe below.
+There are two kinds of sidebars supported in Jupyter Book, which we'll describe below.

 ```{note}